 Studicata Launches Largest Free Case Brief Library for Law Students

-Studicata has launched the nation's largest free law school case brief library, providing over 60,000 AI-generated and expert-reviewed briefs to help students study more efficiently amid rising educational costs.
+Studicata has created the nation's largest free law school case brief library with over 60,000 concise briefs that grew to 7,400 members in weeks.

 Studicata Launches Largest Free Case Brief Library for Law Students